Custom Exporter Extension

 convert

-A function that converts the assembly file to the target format.
+An async function (or function that returns a Promise) that converts the assembly file to the target format.
 Typically, this function passes the AsciiDoc source (by way of stdin) to an external command such as asciidoctor-pdf to convert it to the target format.
-You can use Antora’s runCommand helper function to invoke the external command.
+You can use the provided runCommand helper function to invoke the external command.

 getDefaultCommand